 * Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2012-13 Edition

 Your HCC Options

 Earn your certificate at heartland:

 The Nursing Assistant Certificate at Heartland Community College prepares individuals to function as nursing assistants in nursing homes, hospitals and private homes.
 Instruction focuses on basic nursing knowledge and skills required to care for individuals in a manner that respects their dignity.
 Students will learn a variety of skills, which require fine-motor coordination.
 Students must also be physically able to lift and transfer patients safely and correctly.
-Students must be able to lift at least 50 pounds.
+Students must be able to lift, push and pull a minimum of 50 pounds.